Friday, June 4, 2021 / by Client Care

 Myth #1: You need a 20% down payment.

 Plenty of buyers are purchasing homes with down payments that are much less than 20% of the total cost of the property.
-Today, you can buy a home with ...
+Today, you can buy a home with as little as ...

 As we begin another year, everyone wants to know: “Where is the Carolinas housing market headed in 2019?”